nadrojtayl/nodeCRUDAPPLibrary/README.md

 	//db.getSpecificMessage({_User:id}) -> All messages posted by Jordan
 ```

 Documents in a table in a many to one relationship with another table--for example "relatedTable" will always have a property called _[relatedTableName].
-That's what you use to filter for documents related to a specific document in the relatedTable.
+That's what you use to filter for documents related to a specific document.

 For example, if you have an ingredients table where each ingredient is related to a recipe, the recipe ID will be stored on a property called _Recipe on each ingredient.
-So to find all the ingredients in a certain Recipe you would use the same process as above, but you would getSpecificIngredient and check if _Recipe matched the id of the recipe whose ingredients you were looking for, not _User
+So to find all the ingredients in a certain Recipe you would use the same process as above, but you would getSpecificRecipe and check if _Recipe matched the id of the recipe whose ingredients you were looking for.

 At any point, from your express side code you can run the printHelper method to see all the helpers that will be available to you on the client side